AI4Food/FoodNExtDB/README.md

 ## 📄 Citation

-**Any work made public, whatever the form, based directly or indirectly on any part of the Database will include the following references:**
+**Any work made public, whatever the form, based directly or indirectly on any part of the FoodNExTDB database will include the following references:**

 - S. Romero-Tapiador,  R. Tolosana, B. Lacruz-Pleguezuelos, L. J. Marcos-Zambrano, Guadalupe X. Bazán, I. Espinosa-Salinas, J. Fierrez, J. Ortega-Garcia,  E. Carrillo de Santa Pau, and A. Morales., “Are Vision-Language Models Ready for Dietary Assessment?
 Exploring the Next Frontier in AI-Powered Food Image Recognition”, In Proc.
 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops, 2025.